lasalillo/VL.Interpolator/README.md

 # VL.Interpolator

-Powerfull binary search set of nodes for VL Gamma, to interpolate any kind of type.
+Powerfull binary search set of nodes for vl, to interpolate any kind of type.